BenCoding/AWS_Docs/docs/index.md

-# Welcome to Ben's AWS Guide
+# Welcome to the AWS Guide

 !!! attention "Under Development"
     Site is under active development, updated weekly.